sjackman/uniqtag-paper/UniqTag.md

 stability that would be expected of using a cryptographic hash value of the peptide sequence as the identifier.
-Supplementary Figure&nbsp;S1 shows that the UniqTag stability is insensitive to the size of the UniqTag identifier for values of *k* between 8 and 50 peptides.
+Supplementary Figure&nbsp;S1 shows that the UniqTag stability is insensitive to the size of the UniqTag identifier for values of *k* between 8 and 50 amino acids.
 The data for these figures are shown in supplementary Table&nbsp;S1.

 Acknowledgements